Last verified on December 18, 2023

 Initial Certification Exam

 Exam Registration and Application

 Before you begin the application:

-- You must log in to myABR and complete your annual attestations and submit payment for any outstanding fees.
+- You must log in to myABR and submit payment for any outstanding fees.

 - You will need a copy of your Pain Medicine fellowship certificate, or an official letter (on letterhead) from your program director, documenting your fellowship training, including dates.